The Story of Robin Hood (film): Production

+The idea to make the film was Walt Disney's.
+He wanted to use colour, use a more historically accurate script than in most previous Robin Hood films, and to shoot on location in Sherwood Forest.
+Ken Annakin was loaned out from J. Arthur Rank Films, to whom he was under contract, to make the film.

+Annakin says the entire film was storyboarded in advance by Carmen Dillon and Guy Green, so as to ensure Walt Disney to keep creative control, adding "quite often I had to bite my tongue or be prepared to quit", but Annakin soon earned Disney's respect and the two men went on to make several films together.

 Production began in April 1951 at Denham Film Studios in London.
 This was the second film Disney made in the United Kingdom, the first being Treasure Island (1950).
 These and several other Disney films were made using British funds frozen during World War II.
-Originally Bobby Driscoll was going to be featured in the film as a boy in Robin's camp, but he was unable to appear in the film because he had violated British labour laws with his appearance in Treasure Island.
-In Driscoll's absence, the story was rewritten to focus on the romantic relationship between Robin Hood and Maid Marian.
+Originally Bobby Driscoll was going to be featured in the film as a boy in Robin (Richard Todd)'s camp, but he was unable to appear in the film because he had violated British labour laws with his appearance in Treasure Island.
+In Driscoll's absence, the story was rewritten to focus on the romantic relationship between Robin Hood and Maid Marian (Joan Rice).
 Robert Newton, who was originally cast as Friar Tuck, had to be recast with James Hayter after he was cast in Androcles and the Lion.
 The Story of Robin Hood and His Merrie Men was filmed in 3-strip Technicolor.

+Annakin said he was unhappy with the casting of Joan Rice as Maid Marian, feeling she could not act, but says Disney insisted she play the role.
+Richard Todd was short and often had to walk on a plank or stand on an apple box next to Rice.
+Annakin said Peter Finch "brought a freshness and a snide threat to the villainous character, without the histrionics of his predecessors in the role.
+We became great friends and over the years I was sad to see how the strain of show business made Peter hit the bottle."

 Release

+The world premiere was in London on March 13, 1952.
+Annakin called it "a happy, triumphant evening.
+My only private reservation was that despite my efforts to shake off the strait-jacket of the continuity sketches, some of the acting seemed stilted and stagey.
+I swore that this must never happen on my second Disney movie".

-The world premiere was in London on March 13, 1952; the New York opening was on June 26, 1952.
-In the wake of this film a promotional short entitled The Riddle of Robin Hood was produced.
+The film opened in New York on June 26, 1952.
+The production was promoted in the short film The Riddle of Robin Hood.

 The film was one of the most popular in Britain in 1952, and would eventually gross over $4,578,000 at the American box office.